MI-AFP/tutorials/tutorials/04_types-errors.md

 ### Strictness with types

-In the previous lesson we touched the topic of enforcing strictness with `!` in patterns ([bang patterns](https://ocharles.org.uk/blog/posts/2014-12-05-bang-patterns.html)) and in function application with `$!` operator.
-Similarly we can use `!` with type fields like this:
+In the previous lesson, we touched the topic of enforcing strictness with `!` in patterns ([bang patterns](https://ocharles.org.uk/blog/posts/2014-12-05-bang-patterns.html)) and in function application with `$!` operator.
+Similarly, we can use `!` with type fields like this:

 ```haskell
 data MyType = MyConstr Int !Int